Claws Out: How to Address Your Cat’s Biting Habits

 • Creating an environment where they have plenty of vertical space (cat trees/towers) and horizontal space (scratching posts/lounge beds) will provide them with opportunities to explore and climb while safely satisfying their curiosity.

-• Enrichment activities such as puzzle feeders that require problem solving skills can help keep them mentally stimulated which may reduce negative behaviors associated with boredom or stress.
+• Enrichment activities, such as puzzle feeders that require problem-solving skills, can help keep them mentally stimulated, which may reduce negative behaviors associated with boredom or stress.

 Giving cats appropriate outlets for their energy can go a long way towards helping them manage their impulses and preventing destructive biting habits.
 Modifying home environments by providing safe toys and enrichment activities can create an enjoyable experience for both pet owners and pets alike!